✦ Scandinavian-inspired design, curated for modern living

 3500 sq ft dehumidifier system

 AEOCKY’s ARION is ideal when you need powerful basement drainage without bulky equipment.
-You get lab-validated performance from a brand millions trust, plus up to 50 pints a day in extreme humidity and 38 pints under normal conditions.
+You get lab-validated performance claims from the brand, plus up to 50 pints a day in extreme humidity and 38 pints under normal conditions.
 It covers spaces up to 3,500 sq. ft., so it works well in basements, bedrooms, and bathrooms.
-Its 15.75-inch body fits tight spots, while the brushless DC motor cuts energy use and can save you money.
+Its 15.75-inch body fits tight spots, while the brushless DC motor is designed to reduce energy use.
 With continuous gravity drainage, auto-shutoff, and 360° casters, you can run it with less hassle.

 Best For: Homeowners, renters, and RV users who need a compact, high-capacity dehumidifier for basements, bedrooms, bathrooms, or other spaces up to 3,500 sq. ft.